ICCVAM Contributions to OECD Activities

 - NICEATM and ICCVAM scientists participated in drafting a guidance document on the reporting of defined approaches to be used within IATAs.
 The guidance document was adopted in 2016.

-- NICEATM scientists participated in expert meetings on skin sensitization and skin and eye irritation in November 2016 and November 2017, which resulted in six OECD test guidelines being updated in 2017 and updates to three OECD test guidelines expected to be adopted in 2018.
+- NICEATM scientists participated in expert meetings on skin sensitization and skin and eye irritation in November 2016 and November 2017, which resulted in six OECD test guidelines being updated in 2017 and updates to three OECD test guidelines adopted in 2018.